 Once you have found the ideal candidate, make sure to spend the time to adequately onboard the expert to increase the chances of a positive experience and a successful engagement.

 Here are a few suggestions about how to make this transition go smoothly:

 Rather than ask the expert to explore every possible market that your company could enter in the next five years, limit the breadth of the question by market types (e.g., only markets related to the business’ current core operations) and time horizon (the next twelve months).
 Or, make a very ambitious ask, but understand that the analysis will necessarily be higher-level.
 You should understand an expert’s core areas of expertise to make sure they’re a fit for what type of analysis you have in mind.
 If you decide to hire through Toptal, the interview phase is a good time to determine this.

 2. Ensure the market research expert has access and resources.

 Make it clear to those within your organization that they should support the work of the market research expert to the best of their ability, where it makes sense.
 The expert may ask for sit-downs with your company’s decision-makers to understand core business challenges, or request a customer database in order to send out a survey.
 These client-facing activities should be done in coordination with your company’s sales or account management teams to avoid miscommunications.

 3. Determine milestones right off the bat.

-An expert market research analyst should provide you a roadmap for the first few weeks of the assignment.
+A senior market research analyst should provide you a roadmap for the first few weeks of the assignment.
 If they don’t, just ask!
 A clear roadmap helps ensure you start off with similar expectations about deliverables, expected results, and timing.